cyberark/conjur/design/proposals/proxy-support/proxy-support.md

 #### Proxies cannot be layered

-To simplify the initial setup, we will not support matches on multiple hosts.
-Multi-matches would allow more modular declaration, for example, the following policy:
+To simplify the initial implementation, we will not support matches on multiple hosts.
+Multi-matches would allow more modular declaration.
+With multi-host matching, we could rewrite the following policy:

 ```yaml
 - !policy